l0py2/project-lime/README.md

 ## Progression

-The pack does not contain a quest line but does contain custom advancements.
+The pack does not contain a quest line but custom advancements are planned.